 For a faster game, you can add a "phase 0" called Listen At The Door.
 At the start of your turn before doing anything else, draw a face-down Door card, which you may play or not.
 Then arrange cards and Kick Open The Door normally.
 If you Loot The Room, draw a face-down Treasure, not a Door.

-You can also allow shared victories - if a player reaches Level 10 in a fight where you are the helper, you also win the game, no matter what Level you are.
+You can also allow shared victories - if a player reaches Level 10 in a fight where he had a helper, the helper also wins the game, no matter what Level he is.

-Game Design by Steve Jackson • Illustrated by John Kovalic
+Game Design by Steve Jackson